Basecamp Wilderness Camp: Our full report

 Our view

-Basecamp Wilderness, with its simple facilities and unfussy meals, is a real opportunity to experience the Naboisho wilderness with the people of the local community – the Maasai camp staff and askaris.
-Although we haven’t stayed here before, we called in for a visit in 2019, and we really liked the back-to-nature simplicity of the minimal-footprint infrastructure here.
+Basecamp Wilderness, with its classic facilities and unfussy meals, is a real opportunity to experience the Naboisho wilderness with the people of the local community – the Maasai camp staff and askaris.
+Although we haven’t stayed here before, we recently called in for a visit and really liked the elegant simplicity of the camp's design and its peaceful location.
+Whilst bucket showers nod to the traditional safari experience, the camp lacks nothing in comfort and quality of service.

 Geographics